 While this was certainly an extreme example of bad interviewing, it dawned on me that illegal interview questions are really quite common.
 In fact, most clients we’ve spoken with with over the past several years ask at least one illegal question as a regular practice in their hiring process.

 Employment-related law suits are on the rise, and often the only way to be sure you’re protecting your business is to create interview scripts for your staff to follow.
 Hireology does this for you by ensuring that the phone screen and interview questions approved by your HR leaders are available to hiring managers to follow during their time with applicants.

-In the meantime, be sure your interview questions relate to the job at hand, and remember to ask the same questions to every candidate, every time to avoid legal scrutiny.
-Finally, when testing a candidate’s reaction to being put on the spot, a tearful response is a good sign your question’s not legal.
+Be sure your interview questions relate to the job at hand, and remember to ask the same questions to every candidate, every time to avoid legal scrutiny.

 Be sure you’re business is not asking illegal interview questions.
 Download our free guide below to for some helpful tips!